funwithbots/microgravity-game-design/README.md

 For single player mode, players try to beat their best time to the single safety zone.
 Leaderboards can track game activity to allow competition.

+#### Gravity Spin

+Players must collect was many targets as possible before the clock runs out.
+Watch out for the penalty targets!

+Players are attached to the rotating pole with short tethers.
+As the pole rotates with the players at a fixed rate of speed, players must try to accumulate as many trophies and treasures as possible.
+At some predetermined time, the pole will stop rotating and the tethers will begin to wrap around the pole.
+As the tethers wrap, it will become more difficult to acquire targets.
+Once the targets are completely out of the players' range, the game ends.

+Beware of penalty targets.
+If you make contact with a penalty, you may lose trophies, treasures, or both!

+Highest score wins.

 #### The Walls are Lava

 This game is a 3D version that mimics the game play of musical chairs with the